Kingsleymuturi/yummy-scrummy-pizza/README.md

 * This is where our esteemed cutomers place their orders:
 ![Order placing section](images/order.png)
 ## Known Bugs
-Some texts might duplicate themselves due to button errors
+Some texts might duplicate themselves due to button errors.
 ### Development
 Want to contribute?
 Great!